syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Add-Comments-in-Excel.md

 ---
-title: Add Comments in Excel
+title: Add Comments in Excel | Syncfusion
 description: This page shows how to add comments in Excel to give feedback about the content of a cell.
 platform: file-formats
 control: XlsIO